qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 Once the first column is dropped, a chart will be drawn showing a count of the selected values.
 You will need to add a second column, depending on the chart.

-When a column is dropped on the canvas, it will automatically reflect in the corresponding field of the shelf.
+When a column is dropped on the canvas, it will automatically reflect on the corresponding  shelf.
 To change the aggregate of the column, click on the **dot menu** to the right of the column name and select an option from the list of aggregates.
 These options may vary depending on the data type.

 ![4_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/4_CB.png#thumbnail)